BioComputingUP/elastic-slurm-in-openstack/README.md

 # Slurm cluster in OpenStack cloud
 These Ansible playbooks create and manage a dynamically allocated (elastic) Slurm cluster in an OpenStack cloud.
-The cluster is based on CentOS 8 and [OpenHPC 2.x](https://openhpc.community/downloads/).
+The cluster is based on CentOS 8 (Rocky 8) and [OpenHPC 2.x](https://openhpc.community/downloads/).
 Slurm configurations are based on the work contained in (https://github.com/XSEDE/CRI_Jetstream_Cluster).
 This repo is based on the project [slurm-cluster-in-openstack](https://github.com/CornellCAC/slurm-cluster-in-openstack) adapted for use with [CloudVeneto](https://cloudveneto.ict.unipd.it/) OpenStack cloud.